 Fred knows that he must convert his policy before it expires and that there will be no medical underwriting.
 Fred assumes that he may not need as much life insurance at 60 so he plans to convert only half the face amount into a universal life policy that his insurer offers.
 So, at age 60, Fred will be able to purchase permanent cash value life insurance that will cover him for the rest of his life.

 The most important part of this example is that Fred’s independent agent made sure that Fred purchased a policy that included the conversion privilege and took the time to explain it to him.
-In fact, Fred’s insurance company will automatically send him a warning notice when he starts getting close to the conversion cut-off thereby helping Fred not to ask for the conversion when it’s too late.
+In fact, Fred’s insurance company will automatically send him a warning notice when he starts getting close to the conversion cut-off, thereby helping Fred not to ask for the conversion when it’s too late.

 It also makes good sense to convert your term insurance sooner rather than later because the policy you convert to will cost less if you don’t wait until the last minute.
 Permanent life insurance rates are based on age, health, and death benefit.
-Even though you don’t have to be concerned about the “health” part, you can save money purchasing your permanent policy earlier than your term expiration date.
+Even though you don’t have to be concerned about the “health” part, you can save money by purchasing your permanent policy earlier than your term expiration date.
 It also makes sense to convert your term coverage after you have reduced your debts and do not need as much life insurance as you are currently carrying.

-Specialty policies are insurance policies that are purchased for a specific purpose like mortgage protection insurance, divorce-related coverage, or coverage required by a lender.
+Specialty policies are insurance policies that are purchased for a specific purpose, like mortgage protection insurance, divorce-related coverage, or coverage required by a lender.
 Ordinarily, these are normally 10, 20, or 30-year policies that most people do not renew.
 Well, guess what?
-You can convert these types of policies as well (if they contain the conversion privilege) and use your conversion rights to get more permanent insurance without having to deal with the medical underwriting.
+You can convert these types of policies as well (if they contain the conversion privilege) and use your conversion rights to get more permanent insurance without having to deal with medical underwriting.

 Here are some additional articles about term insurance that we encourage you to review:

 It’s important for insurance shoppers to understand that term insurance is popular because it’s cheap.
-It’s cheap because it’s temporary and the insurers rarely have to pay a claim.
+It’s cheap because it’s temporary, and the insurers rarely have to pay a claim.
 Smart term policyholders also know that conversion is a better option than renewing and that permanent coverage is your moment to act on the “lease with an option to buy.”